-- Base salaries reflect each NEO's role, responsibility, experience, individual performance and market conditions, without automatic or guaranteed increases. - Corporate goals under the Company's annual cash incentive program were achieved at maximum payout for adjusted net income, above target payout for revenue, and above target payout for safety, each based on performance targets aligned to the fiscal year 2021 budget goals.
-Payouts relating to the corporate goals reflected our significant progress in developing and launching the Company's ELEVATE strategy, with personal objectives for the NEOs also achieved at above target performance, ranging between 125% and 150% of target. - Long-term equity incentives were awarded in January 2021, with (i) more than a majority (60%) granted in the form of threeyear performance-based shares tied to adjusted EBITDA and organic revenue, along with a relative-total stockholder return ("TSR") modifier on a scale of 80% to 120% of the earned award and (ii) the remainder (40%) granted in the form of timebased RSUs, with both awards earned over a three-year period. - Our 2019-2021 Performance Share Program for NEOs, which commenced with the 2019 fiscal year, used performance metrics comprised of adjusted EBITDA (as further adjusted for the impact of the Able acquisition), organic revenue growth and return on invested capital ("ROIC"), and covered a performance period from November 1, 2018, through October 31, 2021.
-Achievement under the 2019-2021 Performance Share Program corporate metrics resulted in an earned award at 131.7% of target.
-However, after application of the 112% TSR modifier accounting for the Company's ranking in the 65th percentile of S&P Composite 1500 Services & Supplies Index companies, final payout for the 2019-2021 Performance Share Program was at 147.5% of target.
+- · Long-term equity incentives were awarded in January 2022, with (i) more than a majority (75%) granted in the form of three-year performance-based shares tied to adjusted EBITDA and organic revenue, along with a relative-total stockholder return ("TSR") modifier on a scale of 80% to 120% of the earned award and (ii) the remainder (25%) granted in the form of time-based RSUs, with both awards earned over a three-year period. - · Our 2020-2022 Performance Share Program for NEOs, which commenced with the 2020 fiscal year, used performance metrics comprised of adjusted EBITDA (as further adjusted for the impact of the Able, Momentum and RavenVolt acquisitions)(1), organic revenue growth and return on invested capital ("ROIC"), and covered a performance period from November 1, 2019, through October 31, 2022.
+Achievement under the 2020-2022 Performance Share Program corporate metrics resulted in an earned award at 116% of target.
+However, after application of the 113% TSR modifier accounting for the Company's ranking in the 67th percentile of S&P Composite 1500 Services & Supplies Index companies, final payout for the 2020-2022 Performance Share Program was at 131% of target.